shravan-padakanti/scala-3/First-Class-Tasks.md

 }
 ```
 Here `join` is called on `tb` where we are creating the task to be executed in parallel.
 So first we wait until `tb` is calculated.
 Then we calculated `ta`.
 So we are not doing these tasks in parallel.

+### Full Source

+Here is the source of the parallel package that will be used in assignments: https://github.com/rohitvg/scala-parallel-programming-3/blob/master/resources/source/package-parallel.pdf